 Association Analysis Tool

-The Association Analysis tool allows a user to determine which fields in a database have a bivariate association with one another.
+Use the Association Analysis tool to determine which fields in a database have a bivariate association with one another.
 The assessment can be based on either Pearson product-moment ("regular") correlation coefficients,* Spearman rank-order correlation coefficients,** or Hoeffding's D statistics*** (a non-parametric test that can find non-monotonic relationships such as inverted U-shapes).
 In addition, the statistical significance of each association measure is determined.

 The tool always provides the full set of relationships, and optionally can provide an in depth analysis of a target field of interest and its relationship to other numeric variables.
 The target field of interest can either be a numeric variable or a binary categorical variable.
 If a binary categorical variable is used as the target field, then it is converted to a zero-one numeric field with the value one imputed in cases where the field has a level that corresponds to a target level, and a zero value is imputed otherwise.